turbot/flowpipe-docs/docs/compare/flowpipe-vs-aws-step-functions.md

 ---
 title: AWS Step Functions alternative for DevOps to build workflows as code
 sidebar_label: AWS Step Functions
+description: Compare Flowpipe to AWS Step Functions as an alternative solution to automate cloud operations. coordinate people and pipelines, and build workflows as code.
 ---

 # Flowpipe versus AWS Step Functions